ioanniskousis/Restaurant/README.md

 ## Application Instructions

-  The game provides a grid of 3x3 cells.
-  It is played by 2 players and each player has an image - either an x-image or a circle - that tries to fill a set of 3 images in either a row or a column or a diagonal.
-The first player who achieves this is the winner.
-  The players decide who to play first and check the cell of their choice with their image in rotation.

-  The game ends either when there is a winner or all cells are checked.
-  When there is a winner, the other player is playing first in the next round.
-  When there is no winner, the last player is playing first.

-By clicking the restart button at the top-right the game is reset and the players are swapped.

-Initially, the 2 players are named 'Player 1' and 'Player 2'.
-Their name can be edited using the settings view which can be selected by clicking the settings button at the top-right.
-They also can select check-image and image color between blue and red.
-If the page closes before the end of the game, it is stored and can be continued at any time.
+  Use the three buttons in the navigator at the top of the page to move between the About page, the Menu page, and the Contact page.

 <hr/>

-## System Requierments
+## System Requirements
   - JavaScript Enabled
-  - You need to Disable Cross-Origin-Restrictions from your browser, if you want to open the index.html from your file system without using a server.
+  - You need to Disable Cross-Origin-Restrictions from your browser if you want to open the index.html from your file system without using a server.

 <hr/>